SizzlingStats/demboyz/README.md

     The .con format is a log equal to what would be produced by TF2 with netmessage/demmessage logs enabled.

+### Potential Uses
+* Exporting Stats: Parsing for player stats and motion throughout maps.
+* Anticheat: Interpreting player net data for malicious behavior and cheating
+* Anti-Anticheat: Modifying player net data to hide your malicious behaviour and cheating
+* Censoring: Cover up rude communication by removing player voice and chat messages
+* Social engineering: Make your friends seem rude by adding phony player voice and chat messages
+* ConeBone69 revival: Change the names of all players to ConeBone69

 ### Usage

     ./demboyz mystvdemo.dem mystvdemo.json